Health insurance in Wyoming

-Average individual market health insurance premiums in Wyoming are the second-highest in the country in 2020, but that’s calculated before premium subsidies are applied.
-The subsidies in Wyoming are particularly large due to the high premiums, and after the subsidies are applied, people in many areas can get bronze and even gold plans at no charge.
+Average individual market premiums for Wyoming health insurance are the second-highest in the country in 2020, but that’s calculated before premium subsidies are applied.
+The subsidies in Wyoming are particularly large due to the high premiums, and after the subsidies are applied, people in many areas can get bronze and even gold plans at no charge, depending on their income.

 Wyoming defaults to the federal limits for the duration of short-term plans.
-The Trump Administration relaxed those rules in 2018, so short-term plans in Wyoming can have initial terms of up to 364 days, and total duration, including renewals, of up to three years.
+But the Trump Administration relaxed those rules in 2018, so short-term health insurance in Wyoming can have initial terms of up to 364 days, and total duration, including renewals, of up to three years.

-Although former Governor Mead pushed for Medicaid expansion, Wyoming is currently one of 14 states that have not yet expanded Medicaid or made progress towards expansion.
-[Nebraska is expanding coverage in October 2020.]
+Although former Governor Mead pushed for Medicaid expansion, Wyoming is currently one of 12 states that have not yet expanded Medicaid eligibility or made progress towards expansion.
+[Oklahoma and Missouri will expand Medicaid in mid-2021, under the terms of ballot initiatives passed by voters in 2020.]
 A legislative committee approved a Medicaid expansion bill in late 2019, but it died in committee on the first day of the 2020 legislative session, dashing Medicaid expansion hopes for another year.

 Does Wyoming have a high-risk pool?